Evidlo/prelim/main.typ

             # iterative reconstruction loop.
             # minimize L2 loss w.r.t. c_hat
             for i in range(500):
-              loss = t.sum((y - op(f(c_hat)))**2)
+              loss = t.sum((y - op(model(c_hat)))**2)
               ...
             ```
         ),
-        caption: [Pseudocode for reconstructing an object which lies in some transform domain defined by `f`],
+        caption: [Pseudocode for reconstructing an object which lies in some transform domain defined by `model`],
     ) <api_reconstruction_latent>

   Finally, we remark that the differentiability of the operator allows it to be exploited in machine learning models, such as #glspl("PINN"), where the operator forms layers of the network itself @pinn.
 === Assumptions and Limitations

     Unlike most medical imaging paradigms, the detector is located at the vertex of `ConeRectGeom`.
-We also assume the detector lies outside of the grid, rays extend to infinity, and that the object is zero outside of the grid.
+We also assume that the detector lies outside of the grid, that rays extend to infinity, and that the object is zero outside of the grid.

     When combining view geometries into a collection, the geometries must have the same shape so that the corresponding stack of measurements returned during raytracing is a rectangular array.
     In the case of a dynamic object, the grid of the object being raytraced cannot move nor can its shape or extent change.